Menkhaus-ge/px-demo-doc-design/README.md

 ## CSS Variables

-These css variables are available:
+The following CSS variables are available for styling:

     --px-demo-api-background-color
     --px-demo-component-background-color